PratikshaDanti/iris_flower_classifier/README.md

 # iris_flower_classifier

-This repository has the code for classification of iris flower dataset.
+This repository has the code for classification of iris flower dataset into 3 classes namely,

-The classes are:

 1.Iris-setosa